-Topic Metropolitan Planning Agreement (MPA) Joint Exercise of Powers/ Joint Powers Agreement (JPA) Regional Transportation Authority (RTA) An RTA also may submit a referendum funding to support public transportation.
-Potential for Future Growth It is possible to include additional community partners under this structure, with appropriate contracts or costsharing agreements in place.
-Additional organizations may be permitted to join through the JPA, or the lead administrator may enter into a contract agreement with an additional party and provide transportation service.
-A municipality that is contiguous to any other municipality authorized to provide transportation services may apply to the transit district for membership.
-The board of directors may accept or refuse any membership application.
+Topic Metropolitan Planning Agreement (MPA) Regional Transportation Authority (RTA) An RTA also may submit a referendum funding to support public transportation.
+Potential for It is possible to Additional organizations may be A municipality that is contiguous to Future Growth include additional permitted to join through the any other municipality authorized community partners JPA, or the lead administrator to provide transportation services under this structure, may enter into a contract may apply to the transit district for with appropriate agreement with an additional membership.
+The board of contracts or cost- party and provide directors may accept or refuse any sharing agreements in transportation service. membership application. place.